A fixed-parameter tractable algorithm for combinatorial filter reduction: Preliminaries

-The constraints in $\zipcoll{Z}$ are still rather abstract, hence we will next, in making a connection to \fmp, provide an explanation of how we use $\zipcoll{Z}$.
-Why they are given the name \emph{zipper} should also become clear.
-(Note that \mzccp is actually a special case of the minimum zipped clique cover problem presented in \cite{zhang20cover} but it suffices us---please refer to footnote~\ref{fn:svo} in regards more general classes.)
+Recently, in giving a minimization algorithm\,\cite{zhang20cover}, \fmp was shown to be equivalent to vertex covering when the valid coverings satisfy a set of auxiliary constraints.
+These constraints, denoted $\zipcoll{Z}$, are termed \emph{zipper} constraints as they may cause long chains of vertices to be `pulled together' incrementally.
+First, we describe this vertex covering problem in and of itself.
+Next, this abstract problem will be connected back to filters through the notion of compatibility.

-In bridging filters and clique covers, the key idea is that certain sets of states in a filter can be identified as candidates to merge together, and such `mergability' can be expressed as a graph.
+\ourproblemwithnote{\textbf{Minimum Zipped Clique Cover} (\mzcc{G}{\zipcoll{Z}})} {A graph $G=(V,E)$ and a collection of ordered pairs of $G$'s edges $\zipcoll{Z}=\{\zc{U_1}{V_1}{{y_1}}, \zc{U_2}{V_2}{y_2}, \dots, \zc{U_m}{V_m}{y_m}\}$, where \mbox{$U_i, V_i \in E$}. } {Minimum cardinality clique cover $\cover{K}$ such that: \begin{itemize}[topsep=2pt,leftmargin=9pt,itemindent=2pt,parsep=6pt,itemsep=0pt] \item [\cri{1}] $\bigcup_{K_i \in \cover{K}} K_i = V$\!, with each $K_i$ forming a clique on~$G$; \item [\cri{2}] $\forall K_i \in \cover{K}$, if there is some $\ell$ such that $U_\ell \subseteq K_i$, then some \mbox{$K_j \in \cover{K}$} must have $K_j \supseteq V_\ell$. \end{itemize} \phantom{.} } { (This is a special case of \mzccp in \cite{zhang20cover} but will suffice, see discussion in footnote~\ref{fn:svo}.) } In bridging filters and covers, the key idea is that certain sets of states in a filter can be identified as candidates to merge together, and such `mergability' can be expressed as a graph.
 The process of forming covers of this graph identifies states to consolidate and, accordingly, minimal covers yield small filters.
 The first technical detail concerns this graph and states that are candidates to be merged: